How to Сreate an Autoexec File? Way to CS:GO Mastery!

 How to Set up Autoexec CS:GO?

-First, your autoexec.cfg will be an exact copy of the default CS:GO config file.
+First, your autoexec.cfg file will be an exact copy of the default CS:GO config file.
 Your own commands should be added.
 Or you can use ready CS:GO Pro Configs without editing the current file.

 - Clear up your autoexec.cfg – the game will use the standard settings from config.cfg;